Opinion guest column

 25

-Harvard student about 12 years ago
+Harvard student over 12 years ago

 Actually, MIT fails to understand the basic student requirements.
 Not only is their housing system anti-social, but also their dining services is close to pathetic.
 Their academics are great, but you have to work harder just to get your basic needs right.
 Not frat.